 Serve surrounded by wonderful bread-toppings.
 Hummus.
 Home made strawberry jam.
 Olives.
 Thin slices of tomato.
 Fresh ricotta.
 Orange blossom honey.
 Pesto.
 Dukkah and fine olive oil.
 Roasted Red Pepper Dip.
 Cucumber.
 Lettuce and rocket and other fresh greens.
 Sultanas.
 Sliced banana.
 Baked Tuscan Beans.
 Oozey, goo-ey cheese.
 Char grilled eggplant slices.
 Chunks of roasted pumpkin and sweet potato.
 Oven baked tomatoes.

-Also have a look at my foray into fiddly rosemary focaccia.
+Also have a look at rosemary focaccia.

 My Deliciously Fast No Knead Focaccia